stac-utils/stac-ecosystem/README.md

 **STAC API searching widgets for js mapping toolkits**: Openlayers, leaflet, mapbox.gl, deck.gl, google maps.
 Have a nice answer for people 'adding' STAC into their existing app.

+**GDAL/OGR support**: The leading geospatial library should have a good ability to read STAC and its assets.

 **Deck.gl / 3d in Stac browser**: for cool interactive 3d views of any data.